 - The name of the audit firm is not disclosed before the annual general meeting. - b.
-The term of office of the audit firm exceeds the lesser of 20 years and the length foreseen by national standards of best practice. - c.
+The audit firm has been in office for 20 years or more or the term of office exceeds the length foreseen by national standards of best practice. - c.
 The breakdown of the services provided by the audit firm is insufficient to allow an informed assessment of the auditor's independence. - d.
 The fees paid to the audit firm for non-audit services exceed audit fees, absent compelling justification by the company. - e.
 The aggregate fees paid to the audit firm for non-audit services during the most recent three years exceed 50% of the aggregate fees paid for audit services during the same period. - f.
 The independence of the audit firm is compromised by links between partners of the audit firm and/or the auditors in charge of the audit of the accounts and the company (Directors, major shareholders, audit committee members, senior managers). - g.
 The fees paid by the company to its audit firm exceed 10% of the external auditor's turnover. - h.
-The lead auditor has recently been severely criticised in connection with his fulfilment of a similar mandate. - The company accounts or the auditing procedure determined by the audit firm have been subject to severe criticism.
+The lead auditor has recently been severely criticised in connection with his fulfilment of a similar mandate. - i.
+The company accounts or the auditing procedure determined by the audit firm have been subject to severe criticism.

+j.
 The auditor failed to identify fraud or proven weaknesses in the internal control system that have had a significant negative impact on the company's financial results.